57blocks/website-article/articles/Frontend Performance Optimization/README.md

 Here's an additional detail: typically, we also include the following information.
 If the resource belongs to user-specific content, it can be specified as private; otherwise, it is public.
 One way to determine if a resource is personal data is to check if the Authorization field is present in the request header.
 If it is, it implies that this is personal data, and there is usually no need to explicitly specify it as private.
 Additionally, if the cache control header includes must-revalidate, it also indicates that this is personal data.
 This means that before each resource retrieval, it needs to be validated for freshness, using the new data if it is new or the cached old data if it is not.
 This approach helps ensure the real-time and consistent handling of personal data.

-2.For frontend static resources, such as bundled scripts and stylesheets, it is common to append a hash or version number to the file name.
+2. For frontend static resources, such as bundled scripts and stylesheets, it is common to append a hash or version number to the file name.
 This practice aids in more effective cache management.
 For such static files, we typically set the following cache directives:

 ```ts
 Cache-Control: public, immutable, max-age=31536000